cloudstitch/cloudstitch-cli/README.md

 No login required:

 * `pull user/app` - Pulls down files to local disk
+* `clone user/app` - Clones the `user/app` project into your own user namespace (ie. `yourUser/app`) and pulls down the files to the current directory `app`;
+* `create` - Helps you create a new app based on one of seven base project types.
 * `serve` - Serves the current directory as a Cloudstitch widget.
+* `signup` - Helps you create and log into a new Cloudstitch account
-* `login` - Helps you log into Cloudstitch save your API key to ~/.cloudstitch
+* `login` - Helps you log into Cloudstitch save your API key to ~/.config/cloudstitch.json

 Login required: